Ano (singer): Public image

 While with You'll Melt More!, Ano become known for jumping into the audience and screaming during performances, earning her a reputation among the industry and fans for being an "unusual idol" and causing people to say "If Kanna Hashimoto is an angel, she's a devil".
 She was widely known for her charisma among underground idols, and the "Ano gals" (あのギャル, Ano gyaru) trend, where Ano's fashion, hair styles, and even idol member color, rose to popularity.
 Her fashion also inspired a style called mizuiro kaiwai (水色界隈), referring to her light blue member color.

 On October 31, 2024, Nikkei Trendy selected Ano and Ren Meguro as one of their two Faces of the Year.

 Personal life

 On May 26, 2022, Ano confirmed that she had fractured two facial bones due to a motorcycle accident.
 On October 10, 2022, she sustained injuries in her head and right hand and had seven stitches in the former.

-Ano is a fan of the Japanese soccer international Keisuke Honda, having once said that she wants to meet him some day.
 She is a close friend of comedian Natsu Ando and actress Tsubasa Honda.
 One of her interests is human teeth, particularly people with crooked teeth.

+Ano is a former DDT Pro-Wrestling Ironman Heavymetalweight Champion.